aazibch/virtuavisage-basic/README.md

 # VirtuaVisage

-A full-stack application for AI enthusiasts, VirtuaVisage allows users to generate images using the Stable Diffusion model and share them with the community.
+A full-stack application for AI enthusiasts, VirtuaVisage allows users to:

+- Generate artifacts using the Stable Diffusion deep learning, text-to-image model.
+- Share the artifacts with the community.

+Stability AI's JavaScript gRPC client is used to generate and fetch the artifacts, while Cloudinary's SDK is utilized to store the artifacts, and MongoDB is used as the database.

 ## Demo